skinny85/eol-blog/metalsmith/src/articles/2014/i-like-checked-exceptions.md

 would make for a much better solution.

-The reason is that, in large part due to what I discussed above, <code>} catch (Exception e) {</code> is a common error-handling method.
+The reason is that, in large part due to what I discussed above, `} catch (Exception e) {` is a common error-handling method.
 Well, that code has the unfortunate side effect of also catching all runtime exceptions, which - if you adhere to the previously quoted guideline - you don't want to do, as those constitute programming errors with which you want to fail as fast as possible.
-Of course, you can write <code>} catch (RuntimeException e) { throw e; }</code> above, but that is three more lines of boilerplate in an already verbose language, and a source of potential errors.
+Of course, you can write `} catch (RuntimeException e) { throw e; }` above, but that is three more lines of boilerplate in an already verbose language, and a source of potential errors.
 FindBugs does has have a rule that makes sure you do this, but you can't depend on a project using static analysis tools (and you can't depend on the warnings being fixed even if it does use them).
-With this other hierarchy, you would simply write <code>} catch (CheckedException e) {</code>, and everything would work fine (you could potentially even forbid a statement like <code>} catch (Exception e) {</code> on the compiler level if you wanted maximum safety).
+With this other hierarchy, you would simply write `} catch (CheckedException e) {`, and everything would work fine (you could potentially even forbid a statement like `} catch (Exception e) {` on the compiler level if you wanted maximum safety).

-It is also my personal belief that making classes like <code>Exception</code> concrete is a mistake.
+It is also my personal belief that making classes like `Exception` concrete is a mistake.
 I honestly see no gain in it at all, and it encourages bad error handling practices like

 ```
 throw new Exception("Too lazy to figure out a better class for this, yawn")